Skip to content

 Attribute

-Filter Field Value Adds this field to the Explorer to view all data related to this field, which can be filtered in the Trace Explorer.
+Filter Field Value Adds the field to the Explorer to view all data related to this field, and filters to view related trace lists in the Trace Explorer.

-Reverse Filter Field Value Adds this field to the Explorer to view data excluding this field.
+Reverse Filter Field Value Adds the field to the Explorer to view all data except for this field.

-Add to Display Columns Adds this field to the Explorer list for viewing.
+Add to Display Column Adds the field to the Explorer list for viewing.

-Guance has some fields indexed as full-text, which do not support filtering or aggregation logic.
-The full-text indexed fields include:
+Guance has some fields indexed using full-text indexing, and these fields do not support filtering and aggregation logic.
+The scope of full-text indexed fields is as follows:

 Category Field